If you can't see the main menu at the top of the page, you can click any of the main menu headings here:

 - When studying short vowel words, students read and spell ten new short vowel words each day.
 They also learn six high frequency sight words and read simple short vowel sentences.

-- When studying phonics patterns, students study one new letter pattern or syllable pattern every day.
-They study the new pattern by spelling ten words, reading ten or more new words, and reading sentences or stories that contain words with that pattern.
-Letter patterns that have been taught are reviewed daily.
+- When studying phonics patterns, students study one new letter pattern or syllable pattern each day.
+They study the new pattern by spelling ten words, reading ten or more new words, and reading sentences and/or or stories that contain words with that pattern.
+Letter patterns that have been taught are reviewed daily using sound charts followed by letter and phonics pattern flashcards.
+Students who are being tutored individually can use the sound charts in the student books.
+For a classroom, large versions of the sound charts are available to post on a bulletin board or wall.

 How To Say The Sounds For The Letters And Phonetic Patterns

 Audio and video files are available on this site to help teachers, tutors, parents, and students learn how to pronounce the sounds for the letters and phonics patterns.
-In a phonetic reading program, it is important to say the individual sounds correctly, so that students will be able to separate words accurately into individual sounds as they spell them (segmenting) and put individual sounds in a written word together smoothly when they pronounce them (oral blending).
+In a phonetic reading program, it is important to say the individual sounds correctly, so that students will be able to separate words accurately into individual sounds as they spell them (segmenting) and put individual sounds in a written word together smoothly when they pronounce the words (oral blending).
 The individual sounds should be pronounced without any additional sounds added to them.
 For example, the sound for the letter t is /t/, not /tuh/.
-You may not be used to the way some letters are pronounced, but once students start spelling and reading words you'll see that those sounds work very well.
+You may not be familiar with the way some letters are pronounced, but as you and the students learn them, you'll see that those sounds work very well when students begin spelling and reading words.